 Journal of Animal Behaviour and Biometeorology (ISSN 2318-1265) is an international peer-reviewed open-access journal devoted to publishing papers about Animal Biometeorology, Animal Behaviour, and Animal Welfare, published quarterly online by Malque Publishing.

 High Visibility: indexed by the Web of Science (ESCI), Scopus and SCImago Journal Rank, CAB international, Google Scholar, AGRIS, ASFA, Latindex, among others.
 Currently is under evaluation for Science Citation Index Expanded (SCIE, Web of Science).

-Rapid Publication: manuscripts are peer-reviewed and a first decision provided to authors approximately 17-20 days after submission; acceptance to publication is undertaken in 3-5 days (median values for papers published in this journal in the first half of 2020).
+Rapid Publication: manuscripts are peer-reviewed and a first decision is provided to authors approximately 20-25 days after submission; acceptance to publication is undertaken in 5-7 days (median values for papers published in this journal in the first half of 2022).

-Open Access free for readers, with Article Processing Charges (APC) paid by authors or their institutions.
+Open Access free for readers, with Article Processing Charge (APC) paid by authors or their institutions.

 Most cited articles

 1. Infrared thermal image for assessing animal health and welfare 62 citations (Nääs et al. 2014)